Mirzaagha99/Non-linear-control-techniques-on-Richardson-arms-race-model-with-a-carrying-capacity/README.md

  One of the difficulties present in this model is the presence of budget constraints, because this leads to the presence of new equilibrium points as the parameters vary

-Obviously this model is subject to some limits, due to the level of abstraction with which the analysis is being carried out, in fact neither some military aspects are taken into consideration, such as the possibility that other states may intervene during the conflict, nor other aspects. economic such as: inflation, economic sanctions imposed by other states or suspensions of trade agreements.
+Obviously this model is subject to some limits, due to the level of abstraction with which the analysis is being carried out, in fact neither some military aspects are taken into consideration, such as the possibility that other states may intervene during the conflict, nor other economic aspects such as: inflation, economic sanctions imposed by other states or suspensions of trade agreements.

  The events that involved Russia, Ukraine and NATO in 2022 highlight how the issues dealt with in this paper are still current and through a serious and in-depth study it is possible to increase the understanding of these phenomena and prevent catastrophic events.